pantheon-systems/wp-native-php-sessions/CONTRIBUTING.md

 ## Workflow

-Development and releases are structured around two branches, `develop` and `main`.
-The `develop` branch is the source and destination for feature branches.
+Development and releases are structured around two branches, `main` and `release`.
+The `main` branch is the source and destination for feature branches.

-We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `develop` when merging, and to include the PR # in the commit message.
-PRs to `develop` should also include any relevent updates to the changelog in readme.txt.
-If a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `develop`.
+We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `main` when merging, and to include the PR # in the commit message.
+PRs to `main` should also include any relevent updates to the changelog in readme.txt.
+If a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `main`.

-`develop` should be stable and usable, though will be few commits ahead of the public release on wp.org.
+`main` should be stable and usable, though will be few commits ahead of the public release on wp.org.

-The `main` branch matches the latest stable release deployed to [wp.org](wp.org).
+The `release` branch matches the latest stable release deployed to [wp.org](wp.org).

 ## Release Process

-1. From `develop`, checkout a new branch `release_X.Y.Z`.
+1. From `main`, checkout a new branch `release_X.Y.Z`.
 1. Make a release commit:
     * Drop the `-dev` from the version number in `README.md`, `readme.txt`, and `pantheon-sessions.php`.
     * Add the date to the "X.Y.X" heading in the changelog
     * Commit these changes with the message `Release X.Y.Z`
     * Push the release branch up.
-1. Open a Pull Request to merge `release_X.Y.Z` into `main`.
-Your PR should consist of all commits to `develop` since the last release, and one commit to update the version number.
+1. Open a Pull Request to merge `release_X.Y.Z` into `release`.
+Your PR should consist of all commits to `main` since the last release, and one commit to update the version number.
 The PR name should also be `Release X.Y.Z`.
 Copy the changelog for the current release to the PR body.
-1. After all tests pass and you have received approval from a [CODEOWNER](./CODEOWNERS), merge the PR into `main`.
-"Rebase and merge" is preferred in this case. _Never_ squash to `main`.
+1. After all tests pass and you have received approval from a [CODEOWNER](./CODEOWNERS), merge the PR into `release`.
+"Rebase and merge" is preferred in this case. _Never_ squash to `release`.
-1. Pull `main` locally, create a new tag (based on version number from previous steps), and push up.
+1. Pull `release` locally, create a new tag (based on version number from previous steps), and push up.
 The tag should _only_ be the version number.
 It _should not_ be prefixed  `v` (i.e. `X.Y.Z`, not `vX.Y.X`).
     * `git tag X.Y.Z`
     * `git push --tags`
 1. Confirm that the necessary assets are present in the newly created tag, and test on a WP install if desired.